massemanet/gtknode/README.md

 {{GtkPid, signal},{window1,'GDK_DELETE'}}
 ```

-given that we've requested it, of course.
+Given that we've requested it, of course.

 ##  EXAMPLES

-the file ``src/gtknode.erl`` implements a controller/middleman for the
+The file ``src/gtknode.erl`` implements a controller/middleman for the
-gtknode, it's quite instructive. it is recommended to use this instead of
+gtknode, it's quite instructive.
+It is recommended to use this instead of
 working directly against the c-node.

-the file examples/simple/simple.erl implements the Erlang side of a
+The file examples/simple/simple.erl implements the Erlang side of a
-GUI for a simple "top" application. the GUI is specified in
+GUI for a simple "top" application.
+The GUI is specified in
 ``examples/simple/simple.glade``.

 ##  GETTING IT